Ryan Newman (racing driver): Penske Racing (2000–2008)

-Stewart-Haas Racing (2009–2013)
+Stewart–Haas Racing (2009–2013)

-On July 15, 2008, Newman announced that he was leaving Penske at the end of the season, and a month later, it was confirmed he was joining Haas CNC Racing for 2009, in the No. 4 Chevy Impala, the number was later changed to 39 due to Morgan–McClure Motorsports owning the number.
-The team was renamed Stewart-Haas Racing before the season.
+On July 15, 2008, Newman announced that he was leaving Penske at the end of the season, and a month later, it was confirmed he would be joining Haas CNC Racing for 2009, in the No. 4 Chevy Impala, the number was later changed to 39 due to Morgan–McClure Motorsports owning the number.
+The team was renamed Stewart–Haas Racing before the season.

-Despite a slow start, Newman earned a pole, five top 5s, and 15 top 10s, and an average finish of 14.0, his best since his 8-win season in 2003.
-On September 12 at Richmond, Newman finished 10th and clinched a spot in the Chase for the first time since 2005.
+Despite a slow start, Newman earned a pole, five top-fives, fifteen top-tens, and an average finish of 14.0, his best since his 8-win season in 2003.
+On September 12 at Richmond, Newman finished tenth and clinched a spot in the Chase for the first time since 2005.
 On November 1, 2009, at the Amp Energy 500 at Talladega Superspeedway, Newman was involved in a heavy crash on the back stretch in which he flipped over on top of Kevin Harvick entering Turn 3.
-He ended up on his roof and because the roof was crushed, crews had to use the Jaws of Life to pry the roof off the car after NASCAR officials flipped it back over.
+He ended up on his roof, and because the roof was crushed, crews had to use the Jaws of Life to pry the roof off the car after NASCAR officials flipped it back over.
 Newman was unharmed.

 On April 10, 2010, Newman broke a 78-race winless streak with a win in the Subway Fresh Fit 600 at Phoenix International Raceway.
-He only led 4 laps during the race.
+He only led four laps during the race.
 The win was the first in NASCAR history for a car numbered 39.
 In September 2010, he was chosen as "honorable mention" in a list of the smartest athletes in sports by Sporting News.

 Newman began his 2011 season by leading the most laps in the Daytona 500, but crashed twice late and finished 22nd.
-He got his first win of the season winning on a fuel mileage having enough to get the checkered flag at the Lenox Industrial Tools 301 at New Hampshire, giving him his 3rd career win at the track.
-Tony Stewart finished 2nd, giving Stewart/Haas Racings their first ever 1–2 finish.
+He got his first win of the season, winning on fuel mileage, having enough to get the checkered flag at the Lenox Industrial Tools 301 at New Hampshire, giving him his third career win at the track.
+Tony Stewart finished second, giving Stewart–Haas Racing their first-ever 1–2 finish.
 At the same track in September, Newman grabbed his 3rd pole of the season at the Sylvania 300.
-The 49th pole of his career put him in a tie for 10th all time on career poles with Bobby Isaac.
+The 49th pole of his career put him in a tie for 10th all-time on career poles with Bobby Isaac.

-On April 1, 2012, at Martinsville Speedway, Newman survived a wild finish to get the 16th win of his career, driving the #39 Outback Steakhouse car.
-The finish involved a controversial caution with 3 laps to go involving the No. 10 of David Reutimann which set up a green-white-checkered finish.
-Jeff Gordon and Jimmie Johnson dominated but on the restart, they crashed with Clint Bowyer and Newman came through unscathed en route to the win.
+On April 1, 2012, at Martinsville Speedway, Newman survived a wild finish to get the sixteenth win of his career, driving the No. 39 Outback Steakhouse car.
+The finish involved a controversial caution with three laps to go involving the No. 10 of David Reutimann, which set up a green-white-checkered finish.
+Jeff Gordon and Jimmie Johnson dominated the race, but on the restart, they crashed with Clint Bowyer, and Newman came through unscathed en route to the win.